Spousal Support Modification and Enforcement

 - Defense: Are you being accused of failing to pay final alimony or spousal support?
 You may face license suspension, time in jail and other serious consequences.
 We can defend you against these allegations and help you find an effective solution.

 Sometimes, an enforcement action brings to light a change in circumstances that is significant enough to make changing a spousal support order the best option.
 In those cases, we help clients bring or defend against motions to modify spousal support.

 The person requesting Pennsylvania spousal support/alimony modification must be able to show that there has been a material and substantial change in circumstances.
 "Substantial change" can mean different things in different circumstances.
 However, common examples include the existence of additional income, remarriage of the supported spouse and job loss/income loss.

 Our alimony modification lawyers can sit down with you to determine whether there was a substantial change in circumstances in your case.
 Because we are seasoned trial lawyers who have extensive experience practicing in central Pennsylvania courts, we are able to help our clients determine the likely result of a motion to modify spousal support or alimony.
 Whether you are bringing or fighting that motion, we will let you know if you have a strong case.

-For a consultation about the modification or enforcement of spousal support or alimony orders in central Pennsylvania, contact the Harrisburg divorce lawyers of Scaringi Law at their offices in Newport, Carlise, and across Central Pennsylvania.
+To ask about our free consultations about the modification or enforcement of spousal support or alimony orders in central Pennsylvania, contact the Harrisburg divorce lawyers of Scaringi Law at their offices in Newport and Harrisburg.